-So, let’s be super clear on this one.
 You will NEVER see crowds in Turks and Caicos like you would in places like Aruba or Cancun.
 It’s just not that type of place.
 However, during the high season, you will notice a lot more tourists than you would if traveling in August or September.
 Don't worry though, you will always be able to find open stretches of white sandy beach to enjoy some peace and tranquility while enjoying that incredible turquoise water.

 You will never have to dodge beach bed traffic in high OR low season in Turks and Caicos.
 There is enough beach in this paradise for everyone to lounge and play without getting in anyone's way.
 Grace Bay Beach is so vast, you’ll be blown away with how much beach space you’ll have compared to other tropical destinations.

 One thing we would advise if you are traveling during high season is to plan ahead and book your desired restaurant reservations.
 Even though The Island isn't generally crowded, more travelers equals less walk in availability, especially at some of the more popular restaurants.
 Pick out your must visit spots beforehand and call or email to make a reservation before you arrive on The Island.

 Another is excursions.
 Especially those fabulous Sunset Cruises.
 Everyone wants that Christmas Eve sunset Cruise or the most epic New Years celebration out on the water.
 Again, be sure to book your epic Turks and Caicos excursions months in advance to avoid disappointment.

 Yes absolutely!
 As you’ll see below, we’ve traveled in the months of July and August.
 That’s usually our preferred travel period because of lower flight and accommodation rates.
 While we have yet to have our trip interrupted by any weather warnings, we are fully aware we can't control Mother Nature.
 We always purchase travel insurance which includes weather coverage in the event we do need to evacuate before a storm.
-But like I’ve just said, we’ve never had any issues to date.
-We’ve had nothing but sunny skies and ridiculously warm water temperatures in those months.

 December and January

-We were fortunate to travel to Turks and Caicos in 2021/2022 for Christmas and New Years.
+We were fortunate to visit Turks and Caicos in December and January of 2021/2022 for Christmas and New Years.
 We enjoyed incredible weather during that time.
 Hot temps in the day and cooling off quite nicely in the evenings.

 This was the first time we’ve ever had to use mosquito spray in the evening.
 They weren’t horrific but somewhat annoying all the same.
 They were really no worse than we have them here in Canada.
-Pack the spray and you’ll be just fine.
+Like we said before, pack the spray and you’ll be just fine.

-Love our time when visiting in April.
+We love visiting in April.
 And many tout April (and May) to be the best month to visit Turks and Caicos.
 Turks and Caicos in April is almost as hot as the summer months but the humidity is much less.
 Water temps aren’t quite like the summer months but still a little warmer than they are at Christmas.
-Keep in mind, the cool water temps aren’t really cool at all, they’re still warm and fabulous.
+Keep in mind, when we talk about the cool water temps aren’t really cool at all, they’re still warm and fabulous.

 July and August

 Our favorite time of year to visit!
 Turks and Caicos in July and August is for heat and sun seekers!
 It’s hot and it’s humid but the ocean breezes keep us cool (along with a rum punch or two!)
 The water temps are absolutely insane!

 The days are much longer and you can enjoy the beach for those few extra hours watching the sunset or out for dinner at your favorite beachside restaurant.

 A great month to visit!
 When visiting Turks and Caicos in November, The temperature is still hot and humid left over from hurricane season but the evenings have started to cool off to give you a little break.
 Days begin to get shorter but that won’t stop you from enjoying a full day of fun in the sun.

-We thought this month would bring lots of mosquitos but we haven’t had a problem during November.
-Crowds weren’t horrific even though we were traveling during American Thanksgiving (my birthday week!).
+Crowds during November weren't too busy either, even though we were traveling during American Thanksgiving (my birthday week!).